D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 ...
 ```

 The result of each line represents the checking status of a model node, with four columns: Node, ON, Subgraph, and Type.
-They represent the node name, the hardware on which the node is executed, the subgraph to which the node belongs, and the Horizon operator name to which the node is mapped.
+They represent the node name, the hardware on which the node is executed, the subgraph to which the node belongs, and the D-Robotics operator name to which the node is mapped.
 If the model contains CPU operators in the network structure, the hb_mapper checker tool will split the part before and after the CPU operator into two subgraphs.

 #### Optimization Guide for Checking Results